 Loving Formation: Teaching, preaching, worship and formation resources

-Seasons of Creation 2020: Renewing, repairing and restoring our commitments to God, to one another and to all of creation.
-Weekly devotions for September 1 through October 4, 2020.
+Seasons of Creation 2021: Renewing, repairing and restoring our commitments to God, to one another and to all of creation.
+Guide to participate in this global Season, from September 1 through October 4, 2021.

 Creation Care and StorySharing: Learn to share your story of love for God’s creation and to listen for the stories of others.
 Episcopal Creation Care StorySharing Resource.